This article is a prelude to our Thundra character profile.

 One country is called the United Sisterhood Alliance.
 Its motto is “Sexuality !
 Solidarity !
 Superiority !”.

 The beast-men are the descendants of the 90% of male children that get abandoned in the wilderness outside of the USA.
-The 10% remaining boys are allowed to grow up as slaves.
+The 10% remaining boys are enslaved.

-Though they are used as sex slaves, these males do not apparently have a reproductive purpose.
+Though they are used as sex workers, these males do not apparently have a reproductive purpose.
 The USA government instead keeps reserves of sperm in its Temple of Genetics.

 Presumably this stock of semen is genetically manipulated to ensure super-strong and healthy daughters.
 Which could also explain the strength of the beast-men in the wilds.